 2.3 Regulatory Filing

 FPL agrees to use reasonable best efforts to submit this Agreement for the approval of FERC within thirty (30) days after the execution date hereof.
-Customer and FPL agree to assist one another and use all reasonable efforts in obtaining such approval or making such filing as promptly as practicable.
+Customer agrees toreasonably cooperate with FPL with respect to such filing and to provide any information needed to comply with applicable regulatory requitements, provided that Customer shall retain its rights to protest such filings if this Agreement is filed unsigned.
 In the event the FERC requires changes in this Agreement as a condition to its acceptance or, if applicable, approval of this Agreement, the Parties shall negotiate in good faith for a period of no more than thirty (30) days with respect to revising this Agreement to reflect such changes.
 If, at the end of such period, the Parties have not reached agreement on such revisions and either Party would be adversely affected by the required change, the adversely affected Party may terminate this Agreement, effective upon fifteen (15) days notice to the other Party, unless the other Party shall agree to effectively remove or otherwise hold the adversely affected Party harmless from such adverse effect

 2.4 Survival